Showing posts with label Relationship. Show all posts

 Couples build great marriages based on teamwork, mutual respect, a healthy dose of admiration and a never-ending portion of love and gratitude.

 Relationships work well only when partners try to understand each other well.
 Emotional needs in a relationship are the deepest desires of spouses.
-Satisfying your partner’s essential needs will benefit your significant relationship immensely.
+Satisfying your partner’s essential needs will benefit your relationship immensely.
 It fuels romantic love and reduces discontentment.
 Emotional needs vary from person to person, and often influenced by cultural colouration.

 Communication and Understanding: